 So it’s short-term safety at the cost of long-term vitality and agency.

-Contradicting expectations placed on men (and how they lead to guilt)
+Contradicting expectations placed on men and how they lead to guilt

 Society has so many contradicting expectations put men in a double bind.
 When no option feels safe, the nervous system looks for the least threatening exit… and guilt becomes that exit.
+How many of these can you relate to?

 Double binds are just one example of how and why men experience guilt.